-Ruth Loretta Leake received her RN degree from Asheville Buncombe Technical Community College, NC.
-She received her BSN degree from Winston Salem State University, Winston Salem, NC.
-She received her MSN degree as well as a Family Nurse Practitioner certification from East Tennessee State University, Johnson City, TN.
+Ruth Loretta Leake is board certified as a psychiatric mental health nurse practitioner as well as a FNP.
+She received her RN degree from Asheville Buncombe Technical Community College, NC.
+Loretta received her BSN degree from Winston Salem State University, and received her MSN degree, as well as a Family Nurse Practitioner certification, from East Tennessee State University in Johnson City.
+Loretta also earned a post-graduate certificate in psychiatric mental health from Frontier Nursing University, which she graduated from in 2020.
 Ruth Loretta Leake has worked with HSHP since 2001.
 She is a native of Alexander, and currently lives in Madison County.
-She says getting to know the children and their families are what she enjoys most about serving Madison County.
-Loretta also enjoys the caring staff at HSHP and their willingness to go the extra step for the people of Madison County.
+Getting to know the children and their families are what Loretta enjoys most about serving Madison County, but she also enjoys the caring staff at HSHP and their willingness to go the extra step for the people of Madison County.

 Kenya Johnson, PA-C

-Kenya Johnson received her Physician Assistant degree from University of Texas Southwestern Medical Center in Dallas, Texas.
-She received her undergraduate degree from Kansas State University.
+Kenya Johnson received her Physician Assistant degree from University of Texas Southwestern Medical Center in Dallas, Texas and her undergraduate degree from Kansas State University.

-Her personal interests include time spent with husband and two boys, camping, hiking, and biking.
+Her personal interests include time spent with her husband, two boys, and golden retriever.
+She loves to travel and spend time on adventures in the Blue Ridge Mountains camping, hiking, and biking.

 Rachel Hoffman, PA-C